 Exceptions for Limited Space:

-- REALTOR® Code of Ethics Standard of Practice 12-5 of the was amended in 2011 to address the concern of social media and advertisements.
-Specifically, it states: “This Standard of Practice acknowledges that disclosing the name of the firm may not be practical in electronic displays of limited information (e.g., “thumbnails”, text messages, “tweets”, etc.).
+- REALTOR® Code of Ethics Standard of Practice 12-5 Realtors® shall not advertise nor permit any person employed by or affiliated with them to advertise real estate services or listed property in any medium (e.g., electronically, print, radio, television, etc.) without disclosing the name of that Realtor®’s firm in a reasonable and readily apparent manner either in the advertisement or in electronic advertising via a link to a display with all required disclosures.
+“This Standard of Practice acknowledges that disclosing the name of the firm may not be practical in electronic displays of limited information (e.g., “thumbnails”, text messages, “tweets”, etc.).
 Such displays are exempt from the disclosure requirement established in this Standard of Practice, but only when linked to a display that includes all required disclosures.”
 Therefore, in each social media advertisement, you must be sure to include a link to another page, most likely your firm website, which includes the name of your brokerage.

 - HUD PART 109–Fair Housing Adverting: “A simple formula can guide the real estate advertiser in using the Equal Housing Opportunity logotype, statement, or slogan.
 In all space advertising (advertising in regularly printed media such as newspapers or magazines) the following standards should be used:Size of advertisement………… Size of logotype in inches½ page or larger………………… 2×2